LeiWangR/leiwangr.github.io/_projects/projects.md

 How to Apply:
 Interested students should email their CV and academic transcript to l.wang4@griffith.edu.au

+For more information, feel free to reach out.

 <h3>Project 6: ANU Bachelor & Honours Research Project <font color="red">[Completing]</font></h3>